You Do Not Need ‘Sudo’ So Stop Using It

-First and foremost sudo has been an administrator’s nightmare, and something many of us thought would disappear after 2005 when it was common knowledge to never use sudo due to the large security risk that came with its use.
-While Linux and BSD’s (FreeBSD being the meat of OSX) security relies on their strong kernels, strong walls of protection via services, and obscurity, the main security feature is that every user has their own password, as well as the root user who has the elevated privileges to alter the system files.
-For the longest time when you used OSX it required you to explicitly turn on the ability to access the root user via sudo.
-Aside from OSX’s flaw allowing anyone to gain this access without a password while logged in, it was not the easiest task for any attacker to get into a Linux and UNIX (BSD) system.
+The sudo command has always been an administrator’s nightmare, and something many of us thought would disappear after 2005.
+Back then it was common knowledge to never use sudo due to the large security risk that came with its use.
+The UNIX-based system’s security relies on strong walls of protection, one being that every user has their own password, and a root user who has the elevated privileges to alter the system files.
+For the longest time when using OSX, it was required to explicitly enable access the root user via sudo.
+Aside from OSX’s flaw allowing anyone to gain this access without a password when logged in, it still was not the easiest task to get into a Linux and UNIX (BSD) system.

 Why Sudo is a Flaw: Explanation

-Unfortunately the biggest flaw with today’s systems are the users, especially those with very little knowledge and understanding of its security.
-With Ubuntu’s default sudo access to set today’s standard, root access is now accessed with a quick sudo command and the user’s password.
-If you haven’t caught on yet sudo allows anyone to access the entire system with a single password, instead of having the extra security provided by the root account’s own password.
-This means that any user with a weak password of their dog’s name, birthday, or some simple dictionary word has allowed their “secure system” to become extremely vulnerable.
-Perfect!
+The biggest flaw with today’s systems are the users, especially those with very little knowledge and understanding of the idea behind its security.
+Ubuntu’s default sudo access has set today’s standard, so root access is now accessed with a quick sudo command using the user’s password.
+This means sudo allows anyone to access the entire system with a single password.
+It also means that any user with a weak password, has made their entire system extremely vulnerable.

-Note: There are some ways to secure sudo’s ability, but that goes outside of the scope of this article
+Note: There are also ways to secure sudo’s ability (never by default), but that goes outside of the scope of this article

 Sudo, Files, and Folders, Oh Gawd

-To reiterate the fact, one of the main benefits of root access is to protect the local system files.
-If you are running commands, and altering projects, your system’s files and folders are no longer safe at all; you can literally wipe out your entire system with a mis-typed command.
-This is also the reason I become so furious when I read people suggesting to use the rf flags in conjunction with the rm (remove file) command.
+The main benefit of the root user’s access, is to protect the local system files.
+When you’re using it to run commands and alter projects, your system’s files and folders are in danger.
+With it you can literally wipe out your entire system with a simple mistake.
+This is the reason I become so furious when I read people suggesting to use the rf flags with the rm command.

-Of course you may be pleading with me, “but my Python/Ruby/CocoaPods/Java needs sudo to be accessed”.
-No, no it does not.
-What needs that access is the system’s version of these language interpreter.
-If you feel you need to use what is built-in especially the version of said interpreter/compiler your system is using, and not to sound harsh, but you need to re-evaluate your decisions in life.
-Let me help by mentioning that these are system-specific interpreters and compilers put there to support libraries built into your system, and is not there for your personal use, and thus there is always a reason files like this require system level access in order to alter.
+Some of you may be pleading with me, “but my Python/Ruby/CocoaPods/Java needs sudo to be accessed”.
+No, it really does not.
+Interpreters that need escalated access are for the system.
+Such managers are system-specific interpreters and compilers put there to support libraries built into your system.
+These are not there for your personal use, and why files like this require system level access in the first place.

-Does anyone know what the r and f flags do in conjunction with rm?
-First off r tells the rm to remove files recursively, meaning it will traverse the folders in the target directory deleting everything it finds.
-When removing projects, that does everything you need, right?
-Exactly, it does!
-So why would you need the f flag?
-Short answer, you don’t.
-The f flag tells rm to force the removal of any file that needs special permission to be deleted.
+Quick question, do you know what the r and f flags do in conjunction with the rm command?
+First, the r tells rm to remove files recursively, meaning it will traverse the child folders.
+That sounds like everything you need, so why would you need the f flag?
+The short answer is: you don’t.
+Realistically, the f flag tells rm to force the removal of any file that needs special permission to be deleted.

-These sorts of permissions are rarely needed for much more than system files, but using the f flag is telling rm to say “[email protected]%k it” and delete them anyways, because you are forcing the deletion of these files.
-Match that with the r flag and you could end up in some serious trouble.
-Awesome huh?
+These permissions that are being overridden are mostly used for system files, so using the f flag is telling rm “I know what I’m doing, so delete it!”.
+You are forcing the deletion of protected files.
+When you pair that with the r flag, you can end up with bad results.

 Here is an example of where this can be a disastrous issue.
-If you ever type in the command:
+Let’s say we type:

 # sudo rm -rf /home/username/dev/projectname